 For local breakout roaming, the interaction with HPLMN (e.g. step 3) is not used.
 In local breakout roaming, the V-PCF interacts with the UDR of the VPLMN.

 1. The SMF determines that the PCC authorization is required and requests to establish an SM Policy Association with the PCF by invoking Npcf_SMPolicyControl_Create operation (see clause 5.2.5.4.2).
-The SMF includes the following information: SUPI, PDU Session id, PDU Session Type, S-NSSAI, NSI ID (if available), DNN, GPSI (if available), Access Type, AMF instance identifier and if available, the IPv4 address and/or IPv6 network prefix, PEI, User Location Information, UE Time Zone, Serving Network, RAT type, Charging Characteristics, Session AMBR, default QoS information, Trace Requirements, Internal Group Identifier (see TS 23.501 [2], clause 5.9.7).
+The SMF includes the following information: SUPI, PDU Session id, PDU Session Type, S-NSSAI, NSI ID (if available), DNN, GPSI (if available), Access Type, AMF instance identifier and if available, the IPv4 address and/or IPv6 network prefix, PEI, User Location Information, UE Time Zone, Serving Network (PLMN ID, or PLMN ID and NID, see clause 5.34 of TS 23.501 [2]), RAT type, Charging Characteristics, Session AMBR, default QoS information, Trace Requirements, Internal Group Identifier (see TS 23.501 [2], clause 5.9.7).